ncapdevi/FragNav/README.md

         fragNavController.push(FoodFragment.newInstance())

 ### Pop a fragment
-You can only pop from the currently selected index
+You can only pop from the currently selected index.
+This can throw an UnsupportedOperationException if trying to pop the root fragment

         fragNavController.pop();